BredyByte/BredyByte/README.md

 </a>
 <h2 align="center">🤓 About me:</h2>
 <p>
-    Hi there!
-I'm Davyd, a passionate Frontend Developer and a student at Campus 42 Málaga.
-Currently, I'm immersed in the exciting world of programming while juggling my studies and other interests.
+    Hey!
+I'm Davyd, a tech enthusiast studying at Campus 42 Málaga.
+I'm deeply passionate about low-level programming, cybersecurity, and DevOps.
+Always on the lookout for exciting challenges and ways to grow in the tech field!
 </p>
 <p>
-    When I'm not coding, you'll find me engaged in board games, pushing my limits at crossfit, and constantly hunting for new information to broaden my horizons.
-I believe in the power of continuous learning and embrace challenges with enthusiasm.
+    When I'm not coding, you'll find me engaged in board games, pushing my limits at crossfit, and constantly hunting for new information to broaden my horizons reading books.
 </p>
 <p>
     Explore some of my web projects here ➡️ <a href="https://venerable-dieffenbachia-d0efb9.netlify.app/" target="_blank">Click me!</a>